-Subscribe and get weekly recipes straight to your inbox - a printable shopping list and recipe prompts will help you get more seafood in your diet.
+Subscribe to Seafood Recipe News and get monthly recipes straight to your inbox which will help you get more seafood in your diet.

 The Western diet creates problems - health problems.
 Many of us are overweight and suffer from First World Diseases - heart, vascular, digestive and cancers.
 A lot of these issues are rare in countries where there is a high proportion of seafood eaten on a regular basis, even though their diet is high in fat - something we've always thought of as 'public enemy number 1'.